 THE BEST ROAD CYCLING SHOES

-Efficient so that you can transfer the power you bring from your legs to your pedals with minimal loss.
-Comfortable so that you can deliver that power hour after hour without your feet ever complaining.
-And good-looking to you and perhaps others so that it motivates your performance and enhances your enjoyment on the road.
+You want efficient power transfer so that the energy you deliver from your legs goes to your pedals with minimal loss through your shoes.
+A comfortable fit makes it possible to deliver that power hour after hour without your feet ever complaining.
+Shoes that are good-looking to you and perhaps others motivate your performance and enhance your enjoyment on the road.
+And a reasonable price, well we always want that.

-In this post, I share with you my evaluation of the best performance road cycling shoes for enthusiasts.
-Whether you race, do club rides or like to challenge yourself on short segments or over long days, these shoes will help you ride your best in supreme comfort and look good doing it.
+In this post, I’ll share with you my evaluation of the best cycling shoes for road enthusiasts.
+Whether you race, do club rides or like to challenge yourself on short segments, over long days or every day you ride, these are the shoes I’ve found come the closest to delivering on the qualities that are key to getting the most out of our road cycling.

 WHAT YOU NEED TO KNOW

-Click on any statement below to go directly to that part of the post
+Click any headline to go directly to that part of the post to read about it.

 THE ROLE OF SHOES IN ROAD CYCLING

-As to fashion, it’s about the last thing that should matter when it comes to picking a great pair of road cycling shoes.
-Power transfer and comfort are what set shoes apart and are key to your ability to improve your performance.
-Shoes that you like the look of (or don’t mind) is the icing on the cake.
+As to fashion, I think it’s about the last thing that should matter when it comes to picking a great pair of road cycling shoes.
+But I get that looking good, if not necessarily being fashionable, matters to a lot of people.

 Some of us focus equally or more on endurance than we do on speed and want to ride more miles or kilometers, do more centuries, sportives, fondos, etc. to get or stay healthy.
-Better shoes can help you do that too.
+More efficient power transfer from comfortably fitting road cycling shoes can help you do the same distance with less effort or get more distance from the same effort when compared to wearing a less efficient pair.

-Frankly, I should have known better than to overlook the performance benefits road cycling shoes can bring and relegate the decision-making merely to basic fit and fashion.
+Frankly, I should have known better than to overlook the performance benefits road cycling shoes can bring and relegate the decision-making merely to apparent comfort and price.
 I grew up skiing down mountains, raced through college and still coach.
 While the skis and speed suits get all the attention, the most important piece of gear is the boots.

-Having the right gear on your feet is also critical in football (aka soccer) or basketball or track or ice skating or volleyball or most any sport where your legs power your performance.
-Fashion may get the attention and sell the footwear to those who don’t know better, but the performance your shoes enable or limit will make a big difference in your success and enjoyment.
+Having the right gear on your feet is also critical in football (aka soccer) or basketball or track or ice skating or volleyball or almost any sport where your legs power your performance.
+Fashion and features may get the attention and sell the footwear to those who don’t know better, but the performance your shoes enable (or limit) will make a big difference in your success and enjoyment.

 In a lot of sports including many I just listed, shoes are your biggest expense.
-In cycling, however, your footwear is one of the things you spend the least on.
+In cycling, however, your footwear is one of the things we spend the least on when it comes to gear.
 Bikes, groupsets, and wheelsets all cost more for a similar level of performance than bike shoes.

 THE BASIC Q&A ABOUT ROAD CYCLING SHOES